Housing Authority puts redevelopment of Buena Vista on hold (includes link to authority’s open letter)

 The Buena Vista Mobile Home Park at 3980 El Camino Real in Palo Alto.
 Post file photo.

-Read the Housing Authority’s letter here.
+Read the Housing Authority’s letter to the community.

-The Santa Clara County Housing Authority has put the $57 million redevelopment the Buena Vista Mobile Home Park in Palo Alto on hold, saying the plan that’s emerging isn’t “viable.”
+The Santa Clara County Housing Authority has put the $57 million redevelopment of the Buena Vista Mobile Home Park in Palo Alto on hold, saying the plan that’s emerging isn’t “viable.”

 A three-way partnership of the Housing Authority, Santa Clara County and the city of Palo Alto purchased the park in 2017 for $40 million after a campaign to save the affordable housing.
 The previous owner had intended to sell the property to a developer who would have evicted the residents and put up a high-end housing development.

-Since buying the property, the public agencies have struggled to come up with a plan to turn the trailer park into a housing development.
+In the past few months, the Housing Authority has been making offers to residents for their trailers.
 Residents have complained that they felt the prices the authority would pay are undervalued, and they won’t get replacement homes that are large enough for their families.
+The Housing Authority said on Friday it was putting the redevelopment “on pause.”

 Plans call for splitting the 4.5-acre park at 3980 El Camino Real into two properties.
 The half closer to El Camino is slated for 44 new mobile homes, replacing 79 RVs, trailers and coaches.
-The further half will get a four-story, 61-unit apartment complex that council approved in August.
+The further half will get a three-story, 61-unit apartment complex that council approved in August.

 The Housing Authority’s decision comes two months after a Palo Alto City Council hearing where young, elderly and disabled residents made an emotional plea for a better plan.

+Kids held signs saying “Keep families together” and “We deserve better.”
 Resident Jose Ramirez said he’s trying to get the Housing Authority to include his new wife and her kids, all while he’s battling cancer.

 “I’ve never been treated this way.
 I’m begging for help to keep my family together and save my home,” Ramirez said.

-2 Comments
+7 Comments

 1. This is just a squeeze play to force the residents with objections to knuckle under and accept whatever the Housing Authority is offering.
 It’s extortion.
 I hope the City or Joe Simitian calls them out.